 During her time with the magazine she’s done everything from developing logos for local businesses, designing ads from napkin sketches, to climbing the roof of Town Hall for photographs of Main Street.

-In her free time she enjoys playing Dungeons and Dragons and spending time with her family— Her husband Casey, her 4 pound dog, Dexter, and her 3 tortoises, Ziggy, Indy, and Dewey.
+In her free time she enjoys playing Dungeons and Dragons and spending time with her family—her husband Casey, her 4 pound dog, Dexter, and her 3 tortoises, Ziggy, Indy, and Dewey.

 John H. Walker, 74, has been writing much of his life, beginning as a sophomore in high school when he reported game scores and statistics for his high school to newspapers in Memphis, Tenn., and Jackson, Miss.
 He and his wife, Stephanie, came to Tarboro in 2012 when he was named editor and publisher of The Daily Southerner.
 He retired from the newspaper in 2014.